Global oil output cuts held hostage to Mexican standoff

 Oil prices tumbled on Thursday despite OPEC+ nearing agreement as the lockdowns ordered across the world sucked life out of the global economy, and traders reckoned that even a combined reduction of 15 million bpd would be too little to stabilise the market.

 Markets were closed for the Good Friday holiday in major centres.
-But on Thursday, Brent oil prices LCOc1, which hit an 18-year low last month, were trading around $32 a barrel, half their level at the end of 2019.
+But on Thursday, Brent oil prices, which hit an 18-year low last month, were trading around $32 a barrel, half their level at the end of 2019.

 Following talks on Thursday, OPEC, Russia and other allies outlined plans to cut output by more than a fifth and said they expected the United States and other producers to join in their effort to bolster prices.